 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-Italy’s ODA to gender equality remains relatively low: Italy was the fourteenth-largest donor to gender equality in 2018 in absolute terms and the fifteenth-largest donor in relative terms, compared to other members of the OECD DAC.
+Italy’s ODA to gender equality remains relatively low; Italy was the 15th-largest donor to gender equality in 2019 in absolute terms and the 16th largest donor in relative terms, compared to other members of the OECD DAC.

 Multilaterally, Italy provides funding to the United Nations Populations Fund (UNFPA).
 It gave US$12 million to UNFPA in 2019, making Italy the 17th-largest donor in overall contributions to the organization in 2019.
-Italy and UNFPA collaborate on ending female genital mutilation, preventing or responding to gender-based violence, including in humanitarian contexts.
+Italy has collaborated with UNFPA on projects seeking to end forced genital cutting and preventing or responding to gender-based violence, including in humanitarian contexts.

-In 2018, Italy mainly gave gender-focused funding in the area of humanitarian aid (US$108 million) and agriculture (US$78 million) as well as government and civil society (US$57 million).
-These are also Italy’s focus areas of overall bilateral ODA.
+In 2019, Italy mainly gave gender-focused funding in the areas of humanitarian assistance and health and population (both US$61 million), agriculture (US$49 million) as well as government and civil society (US$44 million).
+These are in line with Italy’s overall bilateral ODA focus areas.

 Only a small proportion of Italian bilateral allocable ODA spending has gender as a principal goal

-Despite Italy’s work toward gender equality through development, only 6% (US$65 million) of the US$447 million it spent on gender equality in 2018, was channeled toward projects that targeted gender equality as a principal goal.
-This corresponds to 6% of Italy’s overall bilateral allocable ODA (DAC average: 6%).
-Italy’s funding for projects with a principal gender focus has increased since 2016 (US$18 million or 2% of bilateral ODA) and doubled between 2017 (US$31 million or 3%) and 2018 (US$65 or 6%).
+Despite Italy’s work toward gender equality through development, only 7% (US$64 million) of the US$390 million it spent on gender equality in 2019 was channeled toward projects that targeted gender equality as a principal goal (slightly above the DAC average of 6%).
+Italy’s funding for projects with a principal gender focus has steadily increased since 2016 when it spent just US$17 million (or 2% of bilateral ODA).

-In addition, Italy spent US$382 million (36%) of its bilateral allocable ODA on projects that included gender as a significant objective (DAC average: 38%).
-Italy’s financing of projects and programs with gender as a significant objective has doubled between 2016 (US$229 million or 32%) and 2017 (US$417 million or 43%) and then remained stable in 2018 compared to the previous year.
+Italy spent US$327 million (37%) of its bilateral allocable ODA on projects that included gender as a significant objective, below the DAC average of 41%.
+Italy’s financing of projects and programs with gender as a significant objective has also steadily increased since 2016 when it spent US$218 million (or 32% of bilateral ODA).

 Within the Italian Agency for Development Cooperation, the Department of Human Development is concerned with gender equality

 Priorities are set by the Directorate-General for Development Cooperation (DGCS), within the Ministry of Foreign Affairs and International Development (MAECI).
-The Italian Agency for Development Cooperation (AICS), is in charge of program implementation.
-The department of human development at the AICS is leading the work on gender equality.
+The Italian Agency for Development Cooperation (AICS) oversees program implementation.
+The department of human development at the AICS leads the work on gender equality.